Autoencoding with a Classifier System: Results

 \subsection{Summary}

-Across all datasets, XCSF provides faster convergence over the first 100000 trials than the EA (AUC metric).
-Furthermore, across all datasets, XCSF can be seen to achieve faster early convergence, and for finding a global solution is always at least as fast as the EA in number of trials to $\epsilon_0$.
-While connection mutation was found to slow convergence on the simple USPS dataset, it was found beneficial to the search process on CIFAR-10, which contains a large number of inputs and highly correlated features (i.e., RGB channels).
+Across all data sets, XCSF provides faster convergence over the first 100000 trials than the EA (AUC metric).
+Furthermore, across all data sets, XCSF can be seen to achieve faster early convergence, and for finding a global solution is always at least as fast as the EA in number of trials to $\epsilon_0$.
+While connection mutation was found to slow convergence on the simple \textsc{usps digits} data set, it was found beneficial to the search process on \textsc{cifar10}, which contains a large number of inputs and highly correlated features (i.e., RGB channels).

 Moreover, when the number of hidden neurons is restricted below which a global solution can reach the target error, XCSF has been shown capable of subdividing the input domain to achieve a smaller reconstruction error than is possible with the EA.
+For a given maximum allowable distortion $\epsilon_0$, the resulting decoders can therefore be made smaller and require less computation to perform decoding, which may be beneficial for low powered devices, etc.

-Grouping the mean errors at 100000 trials for all datasets by algorithm, and applying the Wilcoxon signed-ranks test shows that XCSF has a significantly smaller error than the EA, $p\le0.0077$; the Shapiro-Wilk test confirms that the data are normally distributed.
-A summary of the autoencoding experiments can be seen in Table~\ref{table:summary}.
+Grouping the mean errors at 100000 trials for all data sets by algorithm, and applying the Wilcoxon signed-rank test shows that XCSF has a significantly smaller error than the EA, $p\le0.0077$.
+A summary of the discovered autoencoding architectures can be seen in Table~\ref{table:summary}.

+For an identical number of trials, XCSF and the EA are presented with the same number of training samples.
+However, it should be noted that forward and backward propagation of $cl.P$ networks are performed for all members of $[P]$ with the EA, whereas only those in $[M]$ are propagated with XCSF.
+In this regard, XCSF performs conditional computation and can be seen as a form of dynamic pruning based on gating functions~\cite{Han:2021}, as well as sharing characteristics with sparse autoencoders~\cite{Gong:2015}.